googleapis/google-api-nodejs-client/README.md

 ### Samples
 There are a lot of [samples](https://github.com/googleapis/google-api-nodejs-client/tree/master/samples) 🤗  If you're trying to figure out how to use an API ... look there first!
 If there's a sample you need missing, feel free to file an [issue][bugs].

+### API Reference
+This library has a full set of [API Reference Documenation](https://apis-nodejs.firebaseapp.com/).
+This documentation is auto-generated, and the location may change.

 ## Authentication and authorization
 The are three primary ways to authenticate to Google APIs.
 Some service support all authentication methods, other may only support one or two.